Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 ![](/tp3/Screenshot%202023-12-21%20at%206.34.47%20PM.png)

 This will take you to the pre-genesis transaction.
-Be sure it Transaction id matches what you put in your BCMR.
+Be sure its transaction id matches what you put in your BCMR.
 In my case, it does.

 <!-- TOC --><a name="analyze"></a>